Cheap online shopping

 Many people are surprised to learn you've EXTRA rights buying online (or by telephone/catalogue) due to the Consumer Contracts Regulations.

-These give a legal right to decide to return most goods back within a fortnight for a full refund (including outward delivery costs), even if there's no fault.
-You'll usually need to pay for the return delivery – you've a further 14 days to actually return them.
+These give you a legal right to return most goods bought online for a full refund (including outward delivery costs), even if there's no fault.
+You have 14 days to notify the seller of your wish to make a return, then a further 14 days to actually return them (you may need to pay for the return delivery).
 See the Consumer Rights guide for more.

-However, this is balanced by the fact that ordering online means there's a time gap between ordering and delivering when the company has your money.
+However, this is balanced by the fact that ordering online means there's a time gap between you ordering and receiving the goods, during which time the company has your money.
 So if it goes bust in that time, the cancellation rights don't help.

 Buy in store: You have NO right to return goods unless they're faulty.
 Some stores will allow you to return items, but that's their policy rather than any official obligation.